Hunterfosho/Hunterfosho/README.md

 - 👀 I’m interested in *Information Security* - *Ethical Hacking* - *Threat Hunting* - "Red Team"
 - 🌱 I’m currently learning how to protect humans from other humans
 - 💞️ I’m looking to create a repository we can use to stregthen the skillset of the members of
-  - the senior management
+  - The senior management staff
-  - information security
+  - Information security staff
-  - compliance
-  - audit
+  - Compliance staff
-  - information technology
+  - Audit staff
-  departments of the organization
+  - Information technology staff departments of the organization
 - 📫 How to reach me aisecurityeast@proton.me
 - [Join Me Over At Try Hack Me](https://tryhackme.com/dashboard)
 - [Join Me Over On Discord](https://discord.com/channels/@me)